Note

 The mechanism for specifying an endpoint that should be excluded depends on the type of app being developed.

-The following example demonstrates how to exclude an endpoint from the generated OpenAPI document:
+The following sample demonstrates the different strategies for excluding a given endpoint from the generated OpenAPI document.

 C# classes or records used in request or response bodies are represented as schemas in the generated OpenAPI document.
 By default, only public properties are represented in the schema, but there are JsonSerializerOptions to also create schema properties for fields.